Bona Sforza: Neapolitan loans and death

+Physical appearance

+Bona was reported to have fair blond hair, dark eyebrows and rosy cheeks; at the age 24 she was viewed as an incredibly beautiful woman by the Polish envoys who oversaw her betrothal to Sigismund I, as well as by bishop Konarski, who compared her to a nymph while welcoming her into Cracow.
+On the other hand, Bona was seen as very ugly by others, so much so that the proposal (advanced by Naples) of a marriage between her and the fourteen-year-old Federico Gonzaga was not even taken into consideration by his mother Isabella d'Este, nor by the archdeacon Alessandro di Gabbioneta, who considered it a sin to sacrifice the flourishing beauty of the young Federico to a "mature and ugly" woman like Bona.
+The latter, for her part, tried to make her face more graceful through jewelry and fabrics, but with little success, since "little or nothing has graced her."

 Affairs

 During her youth in Bari, Bona Sforza took the young Ettore Pignatelli as her lover.
-He was the eldest son of Alessandro Pignatelli, who in turn was the lover of her mother Isabella d'Aragona, Duchess of Milan.
-However, Ettore died under mysterious circumstances – it is believed that he was poisoned by Bona herself upon refusing to follow her to Poland where she intended to marry Sigismund.
+He was the eldest son of Alessandro Pignatelli, who, in turn, was the lover of her mother Isabella d'Aragona, Duchess of Milan.
+However, Ettore died under mysterious circumstances.
+It is believed that he was poisoned by Bona after he refused to follow her to Poland, where she intended to marry Sigismund.
 Widowed by her husband in 1548, Bona became involved in a romantic affair with Giovanni Lorenzo Pappacoda.

 Issue

-Although she didn't travel with her husband and spent three years alone in the Wawel castle, Bona was pregnant seven times during the first nine years of her marriage.
-Her children included:
+Although she did not travel with her husband and spent three years alone in the Wawel castle, Bona was pregnant six times during the first nine years of her marriage.
+Her children were: